dingxiong/dingxiong.github.io/_posts/2024-02-18-process-and-thread.md

 [paper](http://comet.lehman.cuny.edu/jung/cmp426697/NPTL.pdf) is a must read to understand why NPTL replaces LinuxThreads.

+Difference between fork and clone.

+TODO:

+1. what is thread stack? where it is and what is inside?
-TODO: a section about futex. so I can fully understand how mutex is implemented.
+2. a section about futex. so I can fully understand how mutex is implemented.